Key messages on chronic fatigue

 3. Chronic Stress and Burnout

 Prolonged stress exhausts the body and can disrupt the balance of hormones like cortisol.
 A consistently high or low cortisol level is a common cause of fatigue.
-The Burnout Stress Check helps you understand your stress level and manage it better.
+The Burnout Check helps you understand your stress levels and manage them better.

 4. Hormonal Imbalances in Men